tobras/wireshark_doip/README.md

 This is a DoIP protocol dissector for Wireshark.

+**An upcoming release of Wireshark will render this plugin obsolete.
+I have added the DoIP dissector to the Wireshark source.
+I.e. it will be an integrated part of Wireshark and no longer a plugin.**

 It supports the DoIP network/transport layer specified in ISO 13400-2.
 UDS (ISO 14229-1) application layer services is now a part of Wireshark.

 ![Screenshot](https://raw.github.com/tobras/wireshark_doip/master/screenshots/doip_uds.png)